nebula-plugins/gradle-jakartaee-migration-plugin/README.md

     implementation 'jakarta.servlet:jakarta.servlet-api'
 ```

-### Constraints
+### Rich Versions / Constraints

 For stronger guarantees than platforms, use rich versions and constraints.
 Note that constraints are published in Gradle Module Metadata, so take care when using them in libraries to avoid unintended side effects.
-These constraints are particularly useful when using Jakarta EE 8 artifacts and you want to avoid accidentally upgrading to EE 9 where the package name change happens.
+These constraints could be used to successfully use Jakarta EE 8 artifacts and prevent them from accidentally upgrading, but as mentioned above, it's probably more trouble than it's worth.

 Use `strictly` to force a version of an artifact:
 ```